RedvsGreen-org/Docs/docs/source/addingfirstnetwork.rst

 This section describes how to scan your first network and adding the devices to RedvsGreen.

+..
+Tip:: Before proceding it can be good to standardize on a common snmp standard for all devices.
+Example SNMP V3

 Cacti Automation Network Scanning
 ------------